 Lt.
-Gen. Charles Luckey: Professionalism and Readiness Chief of the Army Reserve and Commanding General, US Army Reserve Command
+Gen. Charles Luckey: Double Eagle Six and the Road to Awesome A Conversation about Professionalism and Readiness with the Chief of the Army Reserve and Commanding General, US Army Reserve Command

 April 18, 2017 | 4:00 – 5:30 PM | Broyhill Auditorium (A31), Farrell Hall, Wake Forest University